bonzo81/netbox-librenms-plugin/docs/index.md

 - MAC Address

 > Set custom mappings for interface types to ensure that the correct interface type is used when syncing from LibreNMS to NetBox.

-> Speed and Type are Device only
+### Cable Sync
+Create cable connection in NetBox from LibreNMS links data.

 ### Add device to LibreNMS from Netbox

 - Add device to LibreNMS from Netbox device page.
-Only SNMP v2c available.
+SNMP v2c and v3 are supported.

-### Site & Location Synchronization
+### Site & Location Sync
 The plugin also supports synchronizing NetBox Sites with LibreNMS locations:

 - Compare NetBox sites to LibreNMS location data